What To Do If Your New Kitten Has Diarrhea

 Stress

 Another reason why your new cat might be experiencing a bout of diarrhea is due to stress.
-For example, if you bring your kitten to the clinic and notice they're experiencing diarrhea when they return home, this could be attributed to stress.
+For example, if you bring your kitten to the clinic and notice that they're experiencing diarrhea when they return home, this could be attributed to stress.

 You also might notice that your kitten has looser feces while they're adjusting to life at their new home or a new litter box situation